Consensys/doc.gnark/docs/Tutorials/eddsa.md

 !!! tip "Debugging"

-    You can print values using `cs.Println` that behaves like `fmt.Println`, except it will output the values at proving time (when they are solved).
+    You can print values using `api.Println` that behaves like `fmt.Println`, except it will output the values at proving time (when they are solved).

     ```go
-    cs.Println("A.X", pubKey.A.X)
+    api.Println("A.X", pubKey.A.X)
     ```

 Until now, you have only used objects which are defined in the `gnark` standard library, for example,